List of companies of China

-Since the introduction of economic reforms in 1978, China has become one of the world's fastest-growing major economies.
+Since the introduction of economic reforms in 1978, the Chinese economy has become one of the world's fastest-growing major economies.
 As of 2016, it was the world's second-largest economy by nominal GDP and largest by purchasing power parity (PPP).
 China was also the world's largest exporter and second-largest importer of goods.
-China is a member of numerous formal and informal multilateral organizations, including the WTO, APEC, BRICS, the Shanghai Cooperation Organisation (SCO), the BCIM and the G-20.
+China is a member of numerous formal and informal multilateral organizations, including the WTO, APEC, BRICS, the Shanghai Cooperation Organisation (SCO), the BCIM, and the G-20.

 A company incorporated in any of China's special administrative regions is not considered to be incorporated in China.
 See the corresponding list for companies incorporated in China's special administrative regions.
-For further information on the types of business entities in this country and their abbreviations, see "Business entities in China".
+For further information on the types of business entities in this country and their abbreviations, see business entities in China.

 Largest firms

-This list shows firms in the Fortune Global 500, which ranks firms by total revenues reported before 31 March 2018.
+This list shows firms in the Fortune Global 500, which ranks firms by total revenues reported before 31 March 2023.
 Only the top five firms (if available) are included as a sample.